Luz Martinez-Miranda: Career

 After receiving her PhD, Martinez-Miranda held positions at UC Berkeley and the Naval Research Laboratory.

 In 1995, she joined the faculty of the University of Maryland, College Park, and helped in the design of its junior materials laboratory.
-She is an undergraduate advisor for the Materials Science and Engineering Department at the University of Maryland.
-She researches the interaction of liquid crystal with nanoscale materials for engineering and biological applications.
+She was an undergraduate advisor for the Materials Science and Engineering Department at the University of Maryland.
+She studied the interaction of liquid crystal with nanoscale materials for engineering and biological applications.

 She was the third president and the first female president of the National Society of Hispanic Physicists.

 Research

-Martinez-Miranda's research focuses on the interaction of liquid crystal with nanoscale materials.
+Martinez-Miranda's research focused on the interaction of liquid crystal with nanoscale materials.

 Personal life

-In addition to piano, Martinez-Miranda plays the harpsichord, specializing in Baroque music.
+In addition to piano, Martinez-Miranda played the harpsichord, specializing in Baroque music.
+Dr. Martinez Miranda passed away in 2026.